jasonmar/gcs-bucket-policy-manager/README.md

 This utility reads config files and applies bucket IAM policies for groups of service accounts and GCS buckets.

+## Warning

+It's possible to apply a policy that prevents further updates.
+Be careful to set `--adminIdentity` and include at least one role with `storage.getIamPolicy` and `storage.setIamPolicy` in order retain the ability to update the IAM policy.

 ## Example Configuration

-Caution - it's possible to apply a policy that prevents further updates.
-Be careful to include at least one role with `storage.getIamPolicy` and `storage.setIamPolicy` in order retain the ability to update the IAM policy.

 ### groups.conf